andreyryabtsev/path_mark/readme.md

 First, make sure SDL2 is installed (`apt-get install libsdl2-dev`)

 There are two scripts, unitGraphGenerator.py and worldgen.py.
 A helper script that can be modified is called prepare.
 It can be invoked with `./prepare 3` to generate a graph and a world for a 3-link arm, as an example.
 A link arm has length 0.15, so invoking worldgen.py with min separation (`-s`) < 0.15 has a risk of producing unsolvable worlds.
-Increasing this value means number of obstacles (`-n`) may need to be lowered to prevent worldgen from being stuck in a loop.
+Lowering this value means number of obstacles (`-n`) may need to be lowered to prevent worldgen from being stuck in a loop.

 Once a world is generated, the following can be used in a c++ client program: